-We are requesting that the Minister modify the minimum density mapping applicable to lands in site and area specific policy 675 in Official Plan Amendment 570 to reflect higher minimum densities, reflective of existing planning approvals and active development applications.
+We are requesting that the Minister modify the minimum density mapping applicable to lands in Site and Area Specific Policy 722 in Official Plan Amendment 570 to reflect higher minimum densities, reflective of existing planning approvals and active development applications.
 Such modifications will help to accelerate the process of approving intensification applications.
-It will deliver housing and economic activity consistent with the provincial vision, with less excessive process, and in a faster time frame.
+They will deliver housing and economic activity consistent with the provincial vision, with less excessive process, and in a faster time frame.

-Major Transit Station Areas Have Been Established in the Planning Act as Locations Where the Province Envisions Intensification and Concentrations of Population and Jobs that Will be Transit-Reliant
+Major Transit Station Areas Have Been Established in the Planning Act, R.S.O.
+1990, c.
+P. 13 (the "Planning Act") as Locations Where the Province Envisions Intensification and Concentrations of Population and Jobs That Will be Transit-Reliant

-Previous provincial Governments amended the Planning Act introducing sections 17 (15) and (16) which provide for the establishment of Protected Major Transit Station Areas.
+Previous provincial governments amended the Planning Act by introducing Sections 17(15) and (16) which provide for the establishment of Protected Major Transit Station Areas.
 Among other things, these sections include provisions for the establishment of minimum densities in these areas.
-To reflect the priority that the province places on the importance of delivering growth in the Protected Major Transit Station Areas, the statute does not permit appeals to the Tribunal of any of the minimum density policies.
-The policy direction inherent in these changes has been maintained by the current Government.
+To reflect the priority that the Province places on the importance of delivering growth in the Protected Major Transit Station Areas, the statute does not permit appeals to the Ontario Land Tribunal (the "Tribunal") of any minimum density policies.
+The policy direction inherent in these changes has been maintained by the current government.